MEth0/BSQ/README.md

 Project
 ---------
-find the biggest possible square on a board, while avoiding obstacles.
+Find the biggest possible square on a board, while avoiding obstacles.

 >**USE:**